replit/river/README.md

 - Transport: manages the lifecycle (creation/deletion) of connections and multiplexing read/writes from clients.
 Both the client and the server must be passed in a subclass of `Transport` to work.
   - Connection: the actual raw underlying transport connection
   - Session: a higher-level abstraction that operates over the span of potentially multiple transport-level connections
-- Codec: encodes messages between clients/servers before the transport sends it across the wire.
+- Codec: encodes messages between clients/servers before transmitting them across the wire.

 ### A basic router